In-context Learning in Presence of Spurious Correlations: In-context learning based on a single task

-We train a causal decoder-only GPT-J transformer~\citep{gpt-j} with 80M parameters on 2M in-context learning sequence with $n=512$ and $\tilde{y}_i$ representing labels, constructed from the training set of \waterbirds{}.
+We train a causal decoder-only GPT-J transformer~\citep{gpt-j} with 80M parameters on 2M in-context learning sequences with $n=512$ and $\tilde{y}_i$ representing labels, constructed from the training set of \waterbirds{}.
 We use balanced sampling of classes and set the minority group proportion to 10\% within each class.
 We use the ADAM optimizer~\citep{kingma2014adam} ($\beta_1=0.9$ and $\beta_2=0.999$) with 32 batch size and no weight decay.
 The learning rate is selected from $\mathset{3 \cdot 10^{-5}, 6\cdot10^{-5}, 10^{-4}}$ based on average test performance over 5 runs.
 Concretely, we evaluate on 8192 sequences where the context part is $n$ training examples, while the query is a sampled from the test set with equal group distribution.
 Exact metric definitions and missing details are provided in \cref{app:exp-details}.
 Note that with 512 context length and 10\% minority group ratio within each class, the expected value of the number of context examples from each of the 2 minority groups is about 25.
-For reference, the smallest minority-group has only 56 examples in the \waterbirds{} training set.
+For reference, the smallest minority group has only 56 examples in the \waterbirds{} training set.

-\cref{fig:naive-approach} plots majority-group and worst-group test accuracies as a function of context size $n$.
-We see that naive approach results in models that ignore context -- worst-group accuracy with 512 context examples is essentially the same as with 2 examples (see the \emph{naive} curve).
-This confirms the task memorization issue. \cref{fig:naive-approach} also shows that majority-group test accuracy of the naive approach is considerably higher compared to worst-group accuracy confirming the non-robustness issue.
+\cref{fig:naive-approach} plots worst-group test accuracy as a function of context size $n$.
+We see that the naive approach results in models that ignore context -- worst-group accuracy with 512 context examples is essentially the same as with 2 examples (see the \emph{naive} curve).
+This confirms the in-weights learning issue. \cref{fig:maj-acc-wb} also shows that majority-group test accuracy of the naive approach is considerably higher compared to worst-group accuracy, confirming the non-robustness issue.